 We acknowledge that there will always be work to do and Melbourne Theatre Company is steadfast in its resolve to evolve and grow as we seek to better reflect the world around us and the multiculturalism of Melbourne.

 Learn about our leadership team, staff and company history.

 Programs & Initiatives

 Our industry-leading initiatives are investments in the future of theatre.

 As the principal home of Melbourne Theatre Company, Southbank Theatre hosts our annual season of up to 12 plays and other events such as the Cybec Electric play readings series and Education performances.

 Learn more about hiring our venues, costumes, and props.

 Media releases and contact details for journalists and press organisations.

-Information regarding available positions at MTC and opportunities for students and artists.
+Information regarding available positions at Melbourne Theatre Company and opportunities for students and artists.